 Dutch artists Lonneke Gordijn (1980) and Ralph Nauta (1978) founded studio DRIFT in 2007.
-With a multi-disciplinary team of 64, they work on experiential sculptures, installations and performances.
+With a multidisciplinary team of 65, they work on experiential sculptures, installations and performances.

 DRIFT manifests the phenomena and hidden properties of nature with the use of technology in order to learn from the Earth’s underlying mechanisms, and to re-establish our connection to it.
 With both depth and simplicity, DRIFT’s artworks illuminate parallels between man-made and natural structures through deconstructive, interactive, and innovative processes.
 The artists raise fundamental questions about what life is and explore a positive scenario for the future.

 All individual artworks have the ability to transform spaces.
 The confined parameters of a museum or a gallery do not always do justice to a body of work, rather it often comes to its potential in the public sphere or through architecture.
 DRIFT brings people, space and nature on to the same frequency, uniting audiences with experiences that inspire a reconnection to our planet.

 DRIFT has realised numerous exhibitions and projects around the world.
 Their work has been exhibited at Biennale di Venezia (2015, 2022); The Shed (2021); Pace Gallery (2021), The Stedelijk Museum (2018); Victoria & Albert Museum (2009, 2015); Met Museum (2010); amongst others.
 Their work is held in the permanent collections of the LACMA; Rijksmuseum; SFMOMA; Stedelijk Museum; and Victoria & Albert Museum.
 In 2017, DRIFT was awarded Dezeen Designer of the Year.